smithijk/vcf_fdw_postgresql/README.md

 Requirements
 ============

-1. PostgreSQL 9.1 or greater
+1. PostgreSQL 9.4 or greater
-2. Multicorn 0.9.1 or greater
+2. Multicorn 1.0.2 or greater
 3. modified CyVCF library that accepts user input as to which samples to retrieve.
 See https://github.com/wenjiany/cyvcf
-4. VCF files are tabix indexed
+4. VCF files which are tabix indexed

 Installation